eyedea-io/project-101/README.md

 Our collaboration is based on these fundamentals:

 - Transparency
-- Cooperation
+- Open communication
-- Team play
+- Product-oriented thinking

 The document you're reading is a schema of our typical product development project.
 It is inspired by the launch list of NASA's countdown procedure for rockets 🚀.